 Welcome to K-State Men's Page

-The K-State Women's Center is on a mission to help end sexual violence on our campus, in our community, and throughout the world.
+The K-State Center for Advocacy, Response, and Education is on a mission to help end sexual violence on our campus, in our community, and throughout the world.
 This is why we focus on engaging men to become catalysts for a change in culture—a movement towards a world that will no longer tolerate rape, sexual assault, or any other form of interpersonal violence or harassment.

 MEN, if you want to stand against sexual violence and all interpersonal violence, take the time to increase public awareness of violence-related issues and to advocate non-violence practices to your fellow men and women.
 Here are a few ways that you can help the cause:

 - Be an active role model for your peers and younger males by showing them how you act in a healthy relationship or friendship

 - Learn about the cultural, psychological, and physical impact of rape and how to effectively help a victim in need